14lclark/lace/book/src/workflow/analysis.md

 ```

 The first number is the prediction.
 Lace predicts that *an* animal does not
-swims (because most of the animals in the dataset do not swim).
+swim (because most of the animals in the dataset do not swim).
 The second
 number is the *uncertainty*.
 Uncertainty is a number between 0 and 1
 representing the disagreement between states.
 Uncertainty is 0 if all the
 states completely agree on how to model the prediction, and is 1 if all the